ibm-cloud-docs/discovery-data/index-overview.md

 -   You cannot apply prebuilt or user-trained Smart Document Understanding models to JSON files.
 -   When you apply an enrichment to a field from the JSON file, the field data type is converted to an array.
 The field is converted to an array even if it contains a single value.
 For example, "field1": "Discovery" becomes "field1": ["Discovery"].
 -   Only the first 50,000 characters of a custom field from a JSON file are enriched.
--   In project types where the *Part of Speech* (POS) enrichment is applied automatically, the enrichment is applied to the field that contains the bulk of the file content.
-In JSON files, this field is determined by the following rules:
+-   In project types where the *Part of Speech* (POS) enrichment is applied automatically, the enrichment is applied to the field that contains the bulk of the file content in the first JSON file that is added to the collection.
+This field is determined by the following rules:

     -   If a field is named `text`, the POS enrichment is applied to it.
     -   The field with the longest string value and highest number of distinct values is chosen.